 To successfully enjoy your soup leftovers, follow these steps:

 - If the soup is frozen, allow it to thaw in the refrigerator for eight hours or ideally overnight.
-You can also submerge the container/bag in warm water for about an hour – just be sure that the package is tightly sealed and won’t leak.
+You can also speed up the thawing process by submerging the container/bag in warm water for about an hour – just be sure that the package is tightly sealed and won’t leak.

-- Stovetop: Add the soup to a saucepan or large pot and warm over medium heat until the desired temperature is reached.
+- On the stovetop: Add the soup to a saucepan or large pot and warm over medium heat until the desired temperature is reached.

-- Microwave: Heat in the microwave for 1-minute intervals, stirring in between, until the desired temperature is reached.
+- In the microwave: Heat in the microwave for 1-minute intervals, stirring in between, until the desired temperature is reached.

 Notes & tips for taco soup